To BECOME CERTIFIED as a Teacher in Missouri:

 - As noted within the checklist, if your out-of-state professional certificates have expired, or if you never held an out-of-state certificate, you must provide an institutional recommendation from the certification officer at the college or university where you completed your initial teacher education program.
 The recommendation form can be downloaded by clicking on the appropriate button when completing the online Non-Missouri Graduate Application.
 The form should be mailed back to you to be included in your packet.
 Educator Certification will evaluate your transcripts based on current Missouri requirements and does not guarantee immediate issuance of a Missouri certificate.
 All evaluations will be posted at the Certificate Status link located on your Profile Page in the Educator Certification System.

 - An Initial Professional Certificate (IPC) is the first certificate a new educator receives.
 A minimum of a baccalaureate degree from a college or university having a teacher education program approved by the Missouri Department of Elementary and Secondary Education is required.
 The applicant must have a recommendation for certification from the designated official for teacher education at the college or university where the program was completed.
-The applicant must have a minimum grade point average of 2.5 on a 4.0 scale, both overall and in the content area.
+The applicant must possess a minimum 3.00 GPA in both content area coursework and professional education coursework.
 The applicant must obtain Missouri's passing score on the appropriate assessments.

 - The application processing time is dependent on receipt of background clearance, institution recommendation, official transcripts, and current DESE workload.
 Your application status can be monitored online at the bottom of your profile screen and it is beneficial to the expediency of processing that you utilize this mode of checking the status of your certification.